Rebeca Andrade: 2017

-2018–19
+2018–2019

 Andrade on the balance beam at the 2018 World Championships.

-Andrade competed at her first World Championships in 2018 after returning from her second ACL tear but only was able to compete for a little less than a year before tearing her ACL for the third time.
+Andrade competed at her first World Championships in 2018 after returning from her second ACL tear but was only able to compete for a little less than a year before tearing her ACL for the third time.
 She returned to competition in September 2018 at the Pan American Championships.
 She only competed on two events, the vault and uneven bars.
 She helped the Brazilian team win the silver medal behind the United States.
 She was then named to the Brazilian team for the 2018 World Championships alongside Jade Barbosa, Thais Fidelis, Lorrane Oliveira, and Flavia Saraiva.
 Andrade made her World Championships debut and competed on the vault, uneven bars, and balance beam, and Brazil qualified for the team final in fifth place.
 In the team final, the Brazilian team finished seventh after Andrade, Barbosa, and Saraiva all fell on the uneven bars.
 After the World Championships, Andrade competed at the 2018 Cottbus World Cup where she won the gold medal on vault and balance beam and the silver medal on uneven bars behind Nina Derwael.

 Andrade only competed once in 2019; at the DTB Team Challenge in Stuttgart, she helped the Brazilian team win team gold, and she won the all-around gold medal.
 At the Brazilian Championships, Andrade tore her ACL for the third time in her career.
 This ended her 2019 season and caused her to miss the 2019 World Championships.
 At the World Championships, the Brazilian team without Andrade finished fourteenth and did not qualify a team for the 2020 Olympic Games.